-The tax rate schedule is horizontally equitable because those taxpayers in the same situation (Lucy and Ethel) pay the same tax (\$4,500).
-The tax is not vertically equitable because the taxpayers with a greater ability to pay (Lucy and Ethel) do not pay more tax, nor do they pay a higher tax rate.
+Answer: The tax rate schedule is horizontally equitable because those taxpayers in the same situation (Lucy and Ethel) pay the same tax (\$4,500).
+The tax is not vertically equitable because the taxpayers with a greater ability to pay (Lucy and Ethel) do not pay more tax, nor do they pay a higher tax rate than Ricky.

-AACSB: Analytic AICPA BB: Critical Thinking AICPA FN: Measurement Blooms: Apply Learning Objective: 01-05 Apply appropriate criteria to evaluate alternate tax systems.
-Level of Difficulty: 3 Haro 111.
-Consider the following tax rate structure.
+Learning Objective: 01-05 Apply appropriate criteria to evaluate alternative tax systems.

+111) Consider the following tax rate structure.
 Is it horizontally equitable?
 Why or why not?
 Is it vertically equitable?
 Why or why not?

 Taxpayer Salary Total Tax

 Moe 20,000 1,500

-Larry 40,000 8,000
+Larry 40,000 8,500

-Curly 100,000 25,000
+Curly 100,000 25,500

-We cannot evaluate whether the tax rate structure is horizontally equitable because we are unable to determine if taxpayers in similar situations pay the same tax (i.e., the problem does not give data for two taxpayers with the same income).
+Answer: We cannot evaluate whether the tax rate structure is horizontally equitable because we are unable to determine if taxpayers in similar situations pay the same tax (i.e., the problem does not give data for two taxpayers with the same income).
 The tax rate structure would be considered vertically equitable because taxpayers with higher income pay more tax and at a higher rate.
-Specifically, Moe's, Larry's, and Curly's average tax rates are 7.5%, 20%, and 25%, respectively.
+Specifically, Moe's, Larry's, and Curly's average tax rates are 7.5%, 21.25%, and 25.5%, respectively.

-AACSB: Analytic AICPA BB: Critical Thinking AICPA FN: Measurement Blooms: Apply Learning Objective: 01-05 Apply appropriate criteria to evaluate alternate tax systems.
-Level of Difficulty: 3 Haro
+Learning Objective: 01-05 Apply appropriate criteria to evaluate alternative tax systems.